erebos12/idioms_in_elixir/idioms_in_elixir.md

     def format_response(404, message), do: "Not found"
     def format_response(500, message), do: "Boom"

-## use "Bang" function (func!) to throw errors automatically
+## Use "Bang" function (func!) to throw errors automatically

+-->  **!** - Will raise an exception if the function encounters an error.

     def delete(conn, %{"id" => topic_id}) do
-       # get!/2 and delete!/1 (!stand for BANG) automatically throws an error if something goes wrong
+       # get!/2 and delete!/1 ('!' stands for BANG) automatically throws
-       # so no case-handling needed here
+       #     an error if something goes wrong.
+So no case-handling needed here
        Repo.get!(Topic, topic_id) |> Repo.delete!
        # if get!/2 and delete!/1 succeed then go on here
        conn